Rain Chances Expected Over The Next Several Days

 Look for warmer readings in the 70′s Next Week

 QUAD CITIES, IA/IL- Our weekend outlook will feature lingering clouds, a bit of sun here and there, and off and on rain chances.
-Look for rain this morning, followed by partly sunny skies and a few showers possible by afternoon, with highs in the mid to upper 60′s.
-Conditions will be dry overnight, with another chance for showers developing by Sunday afternoon and continuing into evening.
+Look for showers continuing this afternoon, with highs only reaching the upper 50′s to lower 60′s.
+We’ll see precipitation exiting by early evening.
+Conditions will be dry overnight into Sunday, with another chance for showers developing by Sunday afternoon and continuing into evening.
 There is a chance we could hear the rumble of thunder over the weekend, but severe weather will not be a concern.
-Expect warmer readings into the work week with occasional rain during the period.
+Expect warmer readings into the work week with occasional rain showers during the period.

-TODAY: Mostly cloudy with a chance for steady showers this morning and spotty rain again by afternoon.
-High: 66°.
+TODAY: Mostly cloudy and cool with a chance for showers continuing this afternoon.
+High: 60°.
 Wind: S 5-10 mph.

 TONIGHT: Mostly cloudy skies.
 Low: 52°.
 Wind: S 5-10 mph.